Shiv716/Bridge-MPS-Research/README.md

 - Advisers often rely on **provider-produced material** or basic data comparisons
 - There is **no standardised, specialist oversight layer** available at scale

-Bridge exists to close this gap — delivering institutional-grade analytical depth through software.
+Bridge exists to close this gap, delivering institutional-grade analytical depth through software.

 ---